Report of the Special Rapporteur on the rights of persons with disabilities raises autonomous weapons

 Open letter calling for ban on autonomous weapons gains more than 15,000 endorsements

 More than 1,000 artificial intelligence and robotics researchers and 15,000 other endorsers signed a Future of Life open letter calling for a ban on autonomous weapons.

 Second CCW meeting on autonomous weapons held in Geneva

 Representatives from 90 nations, UN agencies, the ICRC, and the Campaign to Stop Killer Robots attended the second Convention on Conventional Weapons meeting on lethal autonomous weapons systems, chaired by Ambassador Michael Biontino of Germany.

-Canadian Red Cross and Carlton University co-host event on future of weaponry
+Canadian Red Cross and Carleton University co-host event on future of weaponry

-Canadian Red Cross and Carlton University held an event in Ottawa on “‘Killer Robots: The Future of Weaponry and IHL.”
+Canadian Red Cross and Carleton University held an event in Ottawa on “‘Killer Robots: The Future of Weaponry and IHL.”

 Debate on autonomous weapons at AAAI annual conference

 Steve Goose of Human Rights Watch and Prof. Ron Arkin of Georgia Tech debated on autonomous weapons at the annual Association for the Advancement of Artificial Intelligence (AAAI) conference in Austin, TX.